I'm a chef (and a mom). You might think that eating frequent meals wouldn’t be an issue.

 Although my fitness trainer encourages me to eat healthy food every few hours, my meals usually look like this: coffee, a bit more coffee, lunch at 3 p.m., dinner at 9 p.m.
 I start over again the next morning.

 When I decided to change this habit, I found that doing these five things helped:

 Plan ahead.
 Five meals a day equals breakfast, lunch, dinner, and two snacks.
 To do this right, you need to plan what you’ll eat every day for each “meal.”
-And you need to schedule eating every two to three hours.
+And you need to schedule eating every 2 to 3 hours.

 Stock up.
-If you don’t have healthy food on hand, you’re going to grab whatever is closest, so before you try a five-meal-a-day program, stock up on good food: veggies, fruit, complex carbs, lean proteins, and low-fat dairy products such as milk, yogurt, and cottage cheese.
+Face it: You’re going to grab whatever food is closest.
+So stock up on veggies, fruit, healthy carbs, lean proteins, and low-fat dairy products such as milk, yogurt, and cottage cheese.

 Go for taste.
 Choose snack foods that will sustain you and taste good.
-Think healthy and satisfying.
+Remember, healthy food can be satisfying.

 Combine carbs and protein to stay full longer.
-Think whole wheat toast with peanut butter or a hard-boiled egg, whole grain pasta with olive oil and cheese, or oatmeal with fruit, milk, and honey.
-Or make yourself a big pot of healthy soup (like my Tuscan chicken soup) to heat up for lunches or snacks.
+Try whole wheat toast with peanut butter or a hard-boiled egg; whole-grain pasta with olive oil and cheese; or oatmeal with fruit, milk, and honey.
+Or make yourself a big pot of soup (like my Tuscan chicken soup) to heat up for lunches or snacks.